rbcavanaugh/flex.poster/README.md

 # flex.poster

 Stop using powerpoint for posters.
-No really, life can be easier.
+Or something like that.

 ## Overview